varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 ````

-Let's explore the ideas outlined in {prf:ref}`conj-IV-projected-price-distribution` with some data.
+Let's explore the ideas outlined in {prf:ref}`conj-IV-projected-price-distribution` with some simulations.